 Supervision is an alternative measure that may be used instead of detention.
-Authorities are obliged to consider other measures, such as supervision, before deciding on detention.
+Authorities are obliged to consider supervision before deciding on detention.
 Even though this should always be done by the decision body, there have been concerns raised as to the lack of extensive and qualitative argumentation as to why inter alia supervision is not used instead of detention.
 Concerns have been raised been raised by several actors in 2020, including by the Parliamentary Ombudsman (JO), including inter alia on insufficient use of supervision as an alternative to detention, placement of detainees in prison or police facilities and a lack of sufficient proportionality assessments.

 Supervision entails regular reporting to the police or to the Migration Agency, depending on which authority is responsible or the decision.
 It may also entail surrendering passports or other identity documents.
 Similarly to detention, supervision in the asylum context is rarely used during ongoing asylum procedures and when it is used it is mainly applied in relation to applicants in Dublin procedures or applicants who are undergoing a new procedure following a subsequent application.
 In 2021, a total of 113 supervision decisions were taken by the Migration Agency, a decrease from 300 decisions in 2020.